-Students must be passing all courses in order to remain eligible for athletic performances.
+A student cannot be failing any classes in order to remain eligible for athletic performances.
 Eligibility is determined each Monday morning.
 The North Dakota High School Activities Association also requires that a student must be making satisfactory progress toward graduation each semester.
 Failure to adhere to do so will make the student ineligible for a period of four (4) weeks the following semester.